-Kinshasa, capital of the Democratic Republic of Congo, is a city of nearly 12 million people, estimated by the UN to reach nearly 15 million by 2020.
+Kinshasa, capital of the Democratic Republic of Congo, is a city of nearly 15 million people, estimated to reach nearly 35 million by 2050.
 Each one of these people has a backstory of how they ended up where they are.
 One common story is that of “street kids.”
 These children are but a small sector of those impacted by the five nightmares of most major African cities: 1) a large influx of unskilled workers; 2) poorly run but expensive educational options; 3) an import mentality that caters to the comparatively rich; 4) a relatively non-existent middle class and blue-collar jobs; 5) a self-serving government.
 Across the city, children are “thrown away” or aborted for fear of a predictable future.

 Though people move to the cities to look for a better life, they are confronted with hopelessness.
 Young girls provide for themselves by making a game out of prostitution.
 The more one has sex, the more valuable they become.
 The greater the value they attain, the more they can ask for a trick.
 All the guys prefer the girls with a higher-value.
 This is how many tens of thousands of girls around the city buy clothing and food, have a place to stay, and sometimes even afford schooling.
 According to NGOs, about one-third of these “street children” are girls, and around 80 percent of those make a living from sex.
 Girls who live on the streets are not the only ones selling themselves by any means.

 In other cases, the young women may not be overtly selling their bodies, but instead they might have a string of “boyfriends” who will provide for them financially.
 Or they might get married to someone they barely know, just for the security.